KonradCiepluch/REST-Countries-Api-/README.md

 Hello, this is my solution for this challenge, I wanted to practise react, redux and styled-components.

+Use cases:

+- all countries are displayed on homepage
+- searching countries by name handled by form, while form is submitted with empty input field, it returns all countries
+- filtering by region
+- click on country to see details
+- on country detail page you can see border countries and click one to see details of it
+- dark/light mode provided by button at right top corner
+- responsive

 # Frontend Mentor - REST Countries API with color theme switcher solution

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).